Mega Millions Scams

 How to Report a Lottery Scam

 If you believe you have been contacted by a Mega Millions scammer, it is very important that you do not provide personal or financial information.
-If you already have, contact your bank as soon as possible to minimize the risk of identity fraud.
+If you already have, contact your bank as soon as possible to minimize the risk of identity fraud or theft.

 To report a lottery scam, you can contact your state's Attorney General using the list provided by the National Association of Attorneys General: http://www.naag.org/naag/attorneys-general/whos-my-ag.php